 If you have decided to attend UT for your graduate education, you may already have decided on a program of study.
-If you haven’t decided, you can look through the many programs on offer in the UT Graduate Catalog.
-To help with this search, the Graduate School keeps a searchable list of programs, with links to the Graduate Catalog.
+If you haven’t decided, you can look through the many graduate programs we offer.

 Once you have decided on the program that is right for you, your next step is to apply to the Graduate School.
-Application for admission takes place online, but you should be aware of the various pieces of information you will need to complete a successful application.
-The Office of Graduate Admissions can help you with these requirements, whether you are a new applicant or are seeking readmission.
-The Graduate Admissions office has many admission specialists to assist you.
+The Office of Graduate Admissions can help you with your application, whether you are a new applicant or are seeking readmission.

-The Graduate School has deadlines set for each term, but departments may have their own deadlines and these deadlines may be earlier.
-Departmental admissions deadlines override Graduate School deadlines, so do not forget to contact the department for your chosen program.
+The Graduate School has deadlines set for each term, but departmental admissions deadlines override Graduate School deadlines, so do not forget to contact the department for your chosen program.

 Pursuing Your Degree

 Now that you’re a graduate student at UT, the bulk of your graduate career will be taken up with gaining the knowledge necessary for your chosen field.
 To complete your coursework, you’ll need to register for classes.
 At UT, registering for classes is done through MyUTK (be sure you get your NetID).
 UT’s OneStop has step-by-step instructions on getting registered for courses.

 As you work towards completing your program, if you find that you need to change your program, read about the process of changing your program.

 While you’re working towards your degree, the Graduate School and other campus units want to help you gain professional skills that can help you achieve success in your future career.

 For many graduate programs, the thesis or dissertation represents the capstone event in the achievement of your chosen degree.
 When you begin your thesis or dissertation depends primarily on the culture of your department and your graduate advisor.